 When it comes to writing, a lot of bloggers I’ve met are turned off or too nervous to think about search engine optimization (SEO) for their posts.
-However, search engine optimization for every article you write is fairly easy and can be done with little stress.
-The trick is to make sure that you don’t “over-optimize” your article.
+However, The trick is to make sure that you don’t “over-optimize” your article.
 Google has made changes to their algorithm in the last year that flags websites that are trying too hard to get good keyword results.
 Their goal is to eliminate Wikipedia and spam-like subject matter and deliver the highest quality content available.
 Here are 7 strategies that you can use to ensure you get the best ranking for popular keywords, while staying on Google’s friendly side:

 - Write good content first.